TheHero29/ImageEditor/README.md

   2) Rotate the image 90 degrees anticlockwise.
   3) Rotate the image 90 degrees clockwise.
   4) Change the brightness of the image (increase or decrease).
-  5) Vertically invert the image.
+  5) Inverts alnog vertical axis the image (mirror image).
-  6) Horizontally invert the image (mirror image).
+  6) Inverts along horizontal axis the image (water image).
   7) Apply pixelated blur or Gaussian blur to the image.
 The user also specifies additional parameters such as brightness adjustment percentage and blur amount where necessary.
 - Follow the on-screen instructions to perform the desired operation on your image.